genestack/user-tutorials/source/guide/pipelines-methyl_arrays.rst

 You can further reduce the list of identified DMRs and exclude those regions that do not meet set filtering criteria.
 The following filters can be applied:

-- *Max FDR* (maximum acceptable Stouffer-transformed false discovery rate) — only shows regions with Stouffer-transformed FDR values below the set threshold.
+- *Max FDR* (maximum acceptable Stouffer-transformed false discovery rate) — the FDR is statistical certainty that the given region is differentially methylated.
+This filter only shows regions with the FDR values below the set threshold.
 Learn more about Stouffer-test from the paper by `Kim S.C.
 (2013).`_
 - *Methylation* (Down/All/Up) — shows all regions or only hypo- or hypermethylated ones.
-- *Min BetaFC* (minimum fold changes represented in percent methylation change (beta) in DNA methylation levels between considered groups) — only shows regions having BetaFC below the threshold.
+- *Min BetaFC* (minimum mean beta fold change within the region) — for every DNA region, each probe has its Beta value, which is defined as relative methylation of the region (B1, B2 etc.).
+BetaFC, in this case, can be defined as mean Beta fold change; apply the filter to show only regions having BetaFC below the threshold.
-- *Min significant CPG sites count*.
+- *Min significant CPG sites count* — minimum number of CpG sites inside the genomic region.

+..
+Suggestion: rename the filter 'Min BetaFC' to 'Min mean BetaFC'
+..
+Suggestion: rename the filter 'Min significant CPG sites count” to “Min CPG sites count”'

 .. _Kim S.C.
 (2013).: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3653960/